bshiluk/vue-wordpress/README.md

 When you preload required data, the Vue instance has everything it needs on render.
 This allows crawlers that can render js to index your site appropriately.
 However, it should be mentioned that just because these crawlers have the capability of rendering the js before indexing it doesn't mean they will.
 Here's [an article](https://www.elephate.com/blog/javascript-seo-experiment/) about it for more information.

-Of course the added UX benefit of this approach is that the end users will be able to interact with the content pretty much immediately ( after the js is parse and rendered, and not have to wait for the app to fetch data.
+Of course the added UX benefit of this approach is that the end users will be able to interact with the content pretty much immediately ( after the js is parse and rendered, and not have to wait for the app to fetch data ).

 #### Progressive Enhancement

 *Intermediate php knowledge required*

 The third and final approach involves recreating the php templates with the REST API Data Localizer corresponding to your different route components.
 The beauty of the approach is that you don't have to ( and probably shouldn't ) fully recreate how the Vue instance renders the app in your templates.
 You can opt for a progressive enhancement approach, creating skeleton templates that Vue enhances on render.
 By default, the theme fully recreates these templates, but it is a starter theme, so this makes sense.
-You can see this by viewing the [theme demo](http://vue-wordpress.com), disabling javascript in the developer tools, and reloading the site.
+You can see this by viewing the [theme demo](http://vue-wordpress-demo.bshiluk.com), disabling javascript in the developer tools, and reloading the site.

 ##### Example home.php
 ````html